ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 {: requirement}

-## Creating SDSaaS block volumes with the API
+## Creating block volumes with the API
 {: #creating-volume-api}
 {: api}